 Change initiatives need the same clear and thoughtful governance as your organization’s operations.
-It may seem obvious that establishing change governance is important for a change initiative to be successful, but planning for it is often skipped in the rush to get started.
+It may seem obvious that establishing change governance management is important for a change initiative to be successful, but planning for it is often skipped in the rush to get started.
 Leaders may press for a plan of action that does not include effective governance to get a solution designed and deployed as quickly as possible.
 This is faulty thinking!
-Effective governance must be created from the very beginning to enable speed, efficiency, and effectiveness in designing and executing change.
+For governance to be successful, it must be created from the very beginning to enable speed, efficiency, and effectiveness in designing and executing change and transformation.

 The Cost of Poor Change Governance

 Setting up a change initiative without effective change governance can radically slow progress.
-Delays may be caused by the resulting confusion about who is in charge of what, political in-fighting, and back-tracking on decisions made.
+Without governance management delays may be caused by the resulting confusion about who is in charge of what, political in-fighting, and back-tracking on decisions made.
 People may fail to take action if they are unclear about who is authorized to make decisions, or who should be getting informed about key issues.

-Good change governance addresses four distinct elements.
+Good change governance principles address four distinct elements.
 Each of these is required to expedite a rapid and coordinated change initiative launch.

 An effective and efficient change leadership structure that organizes and coordinates the work of the change roles and actions